RyanM15/StudentSeminar/ReadMe.md

  - printSchedule() DANIEL
  - StudentTester.java RYAN
  - showSeminars() DANIEL
- - titied and combined DANIEL
+ - titied and combined, Tester.java DANIEL

 **Timeline of our project:**
 - Ryan and Daniel brainstormed the workload and methods on an IPad